 Jacky Bone, YMCA LSW Chaplain, says this about the Life Journey course:

-“.One of our most successful projects is a five-day retreat in Wales at Christian retreat centre Nicholaston House.
-Here through discussion, teaching, art and equine therapy and simply walking in Gower’s beautiful countryside residents, They get a chance to reflect on their lives and look to the future.
-Here there are also opportunities for exploring prayer and spirituality.
-The transformation we have seen in those who have attended has been so encouraging,and we find those who engage with the course move on more quickly than those who don’t .
+“As part of this project, residents attend a five-day retreat in Wales at a Christian retreat centre Nicholaston House.
+Here through discussion, teaching, art and equine therapy and simply walking in Gower’s beautiful countryside residents get a chance to reflect on their lives and look to the future.
+There are also opportunities for exploring prayer and spirituality.
+The transformation we have seen in those who have attended has been so encouraging,and we find those who engage with the course move on more quickly than those who don’t.

-Residents who took part in the life Journey Residential to Wales, said:
+Residents who took part in the life Journey Residential, said:

 “I had a wonderful time, it worked wonders for me”.

 “It gave me a chance to reflect on where I am in my life’s journey, where I want to go and what I need to do to get there”.

 “I have learnt more about me.
 I have also forgiven someone for something I never thought I would”.